 The fork provides great leverage to make tasks easier and take stress off arms, hands, and wrists for more comfortable work.

-- Heavy-duty carbon steel shaft
+- Resin-encased carbon steel shaft

 Esow’s three-piece gardening set makes a great starter kit for the beginning home gardener.
-It includes a hand trowel for digging and planting, a three-claw hand rake for loosening and aerating compacted soil and removing weeds, and a transplant trowel for relocating plants and flowers.
+It includes a hand trowel for digging and planting, a three-claw hand rake for loosening and aerating compacted soil and removing weeds, and a transplant trowel for relocating young plants and flowers.
 The latter comes complete with measurement markings on its narrow blade to make simple work of checking soil depth before moving plants and flowers.

 Each tool features a soft, rubberized nonslip handle and polished cast-aluminum tool heads for comfortable use and resistance to rust, bending, or breaking.